syncfusion-content/winui-docs/winui/Chart/Axis.md

 ## Tick lines

-Tick line are the small lines which is drawn on the axis line representing the axis labels .Tick lines will be drawn outside of the axis by default.
+Tick line are the small lines which is drawn on the axis line representing the axis labels.
+Tick lines will be drawn outside of the axis by default.

 **TickLineSize**